riggles1/Zapper-Arduino-Sequential-Targets/README.md

 This is explained in detail in the above HID RetroJoystickAdapter Git.

 For use on a Raspberry Pi4 with an RGBPi hat, use the RGBPi image together with the RGBPi-Extras toolset https://github.com/forkymcforkface/RGBPi-Extra to get the NES Zapper functionality (as well as many other features).
 Everything there is preconfigured to work with this adapter, just install the Zapper package in Extras.
-(Works with Pi5, however as it has noisy GPIO, so wait for an HDMI DAC solution for it)
+(Works with Pi5, but because Pi5 has a noisy GPIO and lacks 480i it's best to wait for a proper HDMI DAC to come out before using one with a CRT (a DAC solution is currently getting developed))